amolkodan/value-based-care-bundled-treatment-engine/README.md

 # VBC Bundled Treatment Platform (Open Source)

 Open-source technical foundation for building **Value-Based Care (VBC)** bundled payment engines using normalized **medical claims** and **pharmacy claims**.
-The platform includes a versioned **Bundled Treatment Package (Episode)** catalog, deterministic and explainable package assignment, weighted overlap allocation (one claim split across multiple packages), API/CLI execution paths, and analytics outputs suitable for contracting, actuarial review, and care management operations.
+The platform includes a versioned **Bundled Treatment Package ** catalog, deterministic and explainable package assignment, weighted overlap allocation (one claim split across multiple packages), API/CLI execution paths, and analytics outputs suitable for contracting, actuarial review, and care management operations.

 This repository is designed as a serious starter for organizations implementing bundled treatment package payment models (for example, BPCI-like bundles, specialty package programs, payer-provider risk arrangements, and internal cost-accounting bundles).

 ## Clinical and Business Context

-In bundled payment models, a clinically-related set of services across a pre-defined care window (for example, index hospitalization + post-acute follow-up) is grouped into a **Bundled Treatment Package (Episode of Care)**.
+In bundled payment models, a clinically-related set of services across a pre-defined care window (for example, index hospitalization + post-acute follow-up) is grouped into a **Bundled Treatment Package **.
 Financial accountability requires:

 - A robust mapping between raw claim activity and bundled treatment package definitions.
 - Support for medical and pharmacy cost integration.